 Copenhagen Airport Guide (CPH)

-Formerly known as Kastrup Airport, Copenhagen Airport is the largest airport in Scandinavia and is a short distance from Copenhagen city centre.
-Our Copenhagen Airport guide includes information on terminal facilities, public transport and accommodation options, as well as airport contact details.
+Formerly known as Kastrup Airport, Copenhagen Airport is the largest airport in Scandinavia and is located a short distance from Copenhagen city centre.
+Our Copenhagen Airport guide includes information regarding terminal facilities, public transportation routes and nearby accommodation options, as well as important airport contact details.

 All terminals and piers are interlinked and are accessible on foot, but there is also a free shuttle bus serving Terminals 1, 2 and 3.
 The CPH Go pier, which serves low-cost carrier easyJet, is linked to Terminal 3.